 GIRFT is a programme run under the umbrella of RNOH (Royal National Orthopaedic Hospital), thus it is not GIRFT but RNOH who is the legal entity and data controller with respect to statements in this privacy notice.
-GIRFT also works within a partnership between RNOH, and the Operational Productivity Directorate of NHS Improvement (NHSI).
-GIRFT Analysts have access to data sets within NHSI and they have signed confidentiality agreement and undergone on boarding process.
-There is a separate NHSI Privacy notice which outlines the data within NHSI for GIRFT purposes.
-Please click here to access the NHSI Privacy Notice.
+GIRFT also works within a partnership between RNOH, and NHS England and NHS Improvement (NHSE/I).
+GIRFT Analysts have access to data sets within NHSE/I and they have signed a confidentiality agreement and undergone an on-boarding process.
+There is a separate NHS England and NHS Improvement Privacy notice which outlines the data within NHSE/I for GIRFT purposes.
+Please click here to access the NHSE/I Privacy Notice.

 This privacy notice is issued on behalf of GIRFT but where we use the terms ‘GIRFT’, ‘we’, ‘us’ or ‘our’ in this privacy notice in a legal sense, we are referring to RNOH as the relevant legal entity for GIRFT.